OCR-tech/AdaptDL/CONTRIBUTING.md

 3)  **PR Reviews**: All pull requests must be reviewed by at least one maintainer.
 4)  **Merging PR**: Only maintainers have the permissions to merge pull requests.

-Thank you for contributing to this project.
+Thank you for contributing to **AdaptDL**.
 We appreciate your help in making this project better.

 <!-- ## Style Guide